Frechetta/python_challenge/README.md

 `search index=rdap | prettyprint format=table`

 If there are a lot of fields in the result set, the results will overflow onto the next line(s); therefore, it is recommended to pare down unwanted fields using `fields` before using `prettyprint format=table`.
+This happens expecially when joining `ip_rdap` and `rdap` data together.
+Many IPs share the same `rdap` data, so the IP values will become very long.
+I recommend specifying the IP(s) you are interested in before doing the `join`.